U.S. Environmental Footprint Factsheet

 Greenhouse Gases (GHG) (See Greenhouse Gases Factsheet)

-• By choosing energy efficient products to reduce electricity consumption and by making smart transportation choices, individuals can immediately reduce the greenhouse gas emissions they are responsible for.
+• By choosing energy efficient products to reduce electricity consumption and by making smart transportation choices, individuals can immediately reduce the GHG emissions they are responsible for.

 Residential and Commercial Buildings (See Factsheets Related to the Built Environment)

-• Since the 1970s, average residential living trends in the U.S. have been towards bigger houses with fewer occupants:
+• From the 1970s to the 2010s, average residential trends in the U.S. have been towards bigger houses with fewer occupants:

 • U.S. house size increased 21.4%.24